MadsenDev/tech-support-wiki/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.
+Please read [CONTRIBUTING](CONTRIBUTING) for details on how to contribute to this project.

 ## License